yeasy/CSIT_Test/README.md

 ##Development Plan
 * Finish all module test in OpenDaylight's base release.
-* Integrated into the robot framework.
+* Integration into the robot framework.
+* Interaction with other components, such as the network.

 ##About OpenDaylight
 OpenDaylight is the first production-quality open-source SDN management platform sponsored by Linux Foundation.